DhanteyUD/Connect_Google_Form_to_Node/README.md

 Connecting a Google Form to a Node app using Google API and retrieving information stored in Google sheet

-## Creating a Google form and a Google sheet
+## Creating a Google form and a Google sheet:

 - [x] Access Google  `Forms` and click on *Blank* to create new or edit existing form